 A Beginner's Guide to TN Workers' Compensation

-Request and keep a copy of your signed form for your records.
+Request and keep a copy of your signed Form C-42 for your records.
 If you do not sign the form, but accept medical treatment from a doctor on the form, it may be considered that you have chosen that doctor.

 The right to receive workers' compensation benefits does not stay open forever.
-To protect his/her rights, an injured worker must file a Petition for Benefit Determination (PBD) form.
-The form is available on the Division’s website.
+To protect your rights, file a Petition for Benefit Determination (PBD) form.
 In most cases, the deadline to file the form is one year from:

 - The date the injury occurred; or,

 - The date the last temporary disability benefits were paid or medical benefits were provided for the injury, whichever is latest.

 Can I Be Fired for Reporting a Work Injury?

 It is illegal for an employer to fire an employee for reporting a work injury.
 If you are fired and believe it was for reporting a work injury, you may wish to consult an attorney.
 The Bureau of Workers' Compensation does not have authority to resolve wrongful termination claims.

 Do I have to pay for medical treatment for a compensable injury?

 No. You are not responsible for the costs of medical treatment provided by the authorized physician for a compensable claim.